aicsuva/national_initiative_for_cybersecurity_classroom_exercises/README.md

-# National Initiative for Hands-on Cybersecurity Classroom Exercises (NIHCCE)
+# Hands-on Cybersecurity Material

 We are a group of U.S. based professors, teachers, and professionals aiming to enhance the skills of undergraduates interested in cybersecurity.

-This repo lists a few cybersecurity exercises we developed for use in a classroom setting.
+This repo lists a few cybersecurity material we developed for use in a classroom setting.

 ### Contributors
 D